 - Efficient XML Interchange Introduction–W3C standard for a more compact representation of XML

 - IEEE VR 2010 Presentation from Univ. of Louisiana

-Don McGregor is a software developer at the Naval Postgraduate School.
+Don McGregor was a software developer at the Naval Postgraduate School (-2019).
 He created the Open-DIS project after becoming annoyed at the lack of an open source implementation.
 He is primarily to blame for the Java implementation.